-Pan fires.
+Mound or pan fires.
 Fire pans are metal oil pans or aluminium roasting pans that make good containers for low-impact fires.
 Use a pan on a durable surface devoid of vegetation and away from cliffs or overhangs.
 Line it with a few inches of inorganic soil, and elevate it with stones to prevent damage to vegetation and sterilisation of soils below.
-Drill two or three holes through the side of the pan to allow for ventilation and to allow easy transport when attaching it to a pack with a piece of cord.
+Drill two or three holes through the side of the pan to attach it to a pack with cord for transport.

-Mound fires.
 Mound fires are built on pedestals of sand, gravel, or on soil with a low organic content.
 Try to disturb as little vegetation as possible when collecting this material.
 Carry it to a durable fire site using a stuff sack (it will require several loads).
 Construct a pedestal 25 cm thick and 75 cm in diameter on top of a tarp or ground cloth.
-This will make it easier to clean up.
+This helps facilitate cleanup.
 The cloth can be rolled up under the edge of the mound to prevent embers from singeing it.
 A thick enough mound insulates the ground and the tarp or ground cloth from the heat of the fire.
 Be sure to return the soil to its source when the fire is completely out.